<img alt="" src="https://secure.soil5hear.com/223550.png" style="display:none;">

 Platforms_09

-Test therapeutics in the largest bank of highly characterized primary, never-passaged hematological models from leukemia, lymphoma, & myeloma patients
+Access a large bank of highly characterized primary, never-passaged hematological models from leukemia, lymphoma, and myeloma patients.

 Interested in Learning More?